greyepoxy/greyepoxy.github.io/_posts/2016-8-10-Quest-For-Better-Code.md

 I had heard of refactoring in the past but did not truly embrace how powerful it can be until I was forced to constantly make changes to simplify my designs. {{So many great resources on refactoring | this sentence starts oddly}}, if you are looking for a book I suggest Martin Fowler’s [Refactoring: Improving the Design of Existing Code]( https://www.amazon.com/Refactoring-Improving-Design-Existing-Code/dp/0201485672), Joshua Kerievsky’s [Refactoring to Patterns]( https://www.amazon.com/Refactoring-Patterns-Joshua-Kerievsky/dp/0321213351/), and if you are working in a legacy codebase Micheal Feather’s [Working Effectively with Legacy Code](https://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052/).

-Also, depending on your programming language. there are some great automated refactoring tools.
+Also, depending on your programming language, there are some great automated refactoring tools.
 For example, [Resharper](https://www.jetbrains.com/resharper/) is kind of the gold standard for C# development.
 An automated refactoring tool makes the process of learning most of the basic refactoring’s much easier.
 It is as simple as highlighting something and asking your IDE to “refactor this.”

 If all the potential refactorings are a little overwhelming, I suggest checking out Arlo Belshee’s [The Core 6 Refactorings](http://arlobelshee.com/the-core-6-refactorings/).